hphelion/documentation/commercial/GA1/CarrierGrade/Admin Guide/carrier-grade-admin-hlm.md

 # HP Helion OpenStack&#174; Carrier Grade: Using Helion Lifecycle Management

-Using HLM, you can install and upgrade HP Helion OpenStack Carrier Grade and do...
+Using HLM, you can install and upgrade HP Helion OpenStack Carrier Grade and can perform the following:

 <!-- Taken from https://rndwiki2.atlanta.hp.com/confluence/display/cloudos/HLM+Command+Line+Interface -->